By Prajoy Dutta & Harshit Singh Jadoun

 This scheme is mainly for destitute poor women who are unable to be economically independent.
 Sewing machines are provided free of cost to these women as a measure of self-employment and rehabilitation.

-A. Land pattas given to women who are rescued women of trafficking.
+A. Land pattas were given to women who are rescued women of trafficking.

 B. Vocational training in shelter homes under the UUJAWALA scheme.